 Tarrant is a somewhat small city located in the state of Alabama.
 With a population of 6,210 people and two constituent neighborhoods, Tarrant is the 94th largest community in Alabama.

-Tarrant is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tarrant is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tarrant is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Tarrant who work in food service (14.35%), office and administrative support (11.83%), and healthcare suport services (8.30%).

 In Tarrant, just 9.83% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.

 The per capita income in Tarrant in 2010 was $16,299, which is low income relative to Alabama and the nation.
 This equates to an annual income of $65,196 for a family of four.
 Tarrant also has one of the higher rates of people living in poverty in the nation, with 31.79% of its population below the federal poverty line.

 Tarrant is an extremely ethnically-diverse city.
 The people who call Tarrant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tarrant residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Tarrant include Irish, English, German, and Italian.